2006 One Pound

 Five Pence: a small cupro-nickel coin.
 Resized in 1990.

 Twenty Pence: heptagonal (7-sided) cupro-nickel coin

 Fifty Pence: larger heptagonal cupro-nickel coin.
 Resized in 1997.
 The reverse design changes frequently and some have become very collectable.

 One Pound: made in nickel-brass and introduced in 1983 to replace the £1 banknote (as coins last longer than notes), although Scotland made £1 notes for a while after this.
 Diameter 22.5mm, weighs 9.5g.
 A new 12-sided bi-metallic one-pound coin was released in 2017 to counter forgeries (which were estimated to be as high as 1 in every 30 pound coins).

 Two Pound: a bi-metallic coin introduced in 1998 (although the first are dated 1997).
 Many reverse designs are in circulation and they are very popular with collectors.

 Half Penny: launched in 1971 but demonetised in 1984 and taken out of circulation when inflation made it near worthless.

 Crown (or £5): not in circulation but it is legal tender.
 Crowns are released as commemorative issues at random times.
 Originally 25p, the crown was re-denominated to £5 in 1990.

 The higher denomination values are covered by Banknotes: £5, £10, £20 and £50

-The 2003 one pound coin has the Royal Arms to the reverse whils a portrait of the Queen is on the obverse.
+The 2006 one pound coin has a representation of the Egyptian Arch Railway Bridge inside a border of railway station canopy dags to the reverse whilst a portrait of the Queen is on the obverse.